-To edit a bookmark, position the cursor over a bookmark in a file, or select the bookmark from the Bookmarks tab of the Inspector as shown below.
-Clicking the 'Search' > Add/Edit Bookmark' menu option or pressing Ctrl+B will display the above dialog with all the values from the selected bookmark.
+To edit a bookmark, position the caret over a bookmark in a file, or select the bookmark from the Bookmarks tab of the Inspector as shown above.
+Clicking the 'Find > Add/Edit Bookmark' menu option or pressing Ctrl+B will display the Bookmark dialog with all the values from the selected bookmark.
 Change any values and click Update to apply the changes or Cancel to ignore the changes.